perfectboy666/perfectboy666.github.io/_pages/about.md

   - /about.html
 ---

-Hi~ I’m currently a first-year graduate student at **<font color="#8B0012">Peking University</font>**, supervised by [Prof. Guilan Kong](https://www.ai.pku.edu.cn/info/1140/2154.htm).
+Hi~ I’m currently a graduate student at **<font color="#8B0012">Peking University</font>**.
 Before that, I graduated from the School of Computer Science and Technology at Soochow University, majoring in Computer Science and Technology & Artificial Intelligence.
-During my undergraduate period, I had the honor to visit Harvard University and learn the knowledge of artificial intelligence and machine learning, which benefited me a lot.
+During my undergraduate period, I had the honor to visit Harvard University and learned the knowledge of artificial intelligence and machine learning, which benefited me a lot.

 I’m now a member of the **Chinese Association of Automation** (CAA), a student member of the **China Computer Federation** (CCF), and the **Chinese Association for Artificial Intelligence** (CAAI).
 I’m also a contributor to Zhihu, and I usually pay attention to some cutting-edge technologies and share knowledge on my web page.
 Besides, I am happy to make new friends, you may contact me.